Priyanka Chopra Joins Chris Pratt in Cowboy Ninja Viking: Report

 Photo Credit: Michael Yada/AMPAS

-Pratt has been attached to the film since November 2014, while MacLaren was hired as director in January this year.
-It'll be her second feature-length venture for 2019, after the upcoming adaptation of Kristin Hannah's novel The Nightingale.
+Chris Pratt has been attached to the film since November 2014, while MacLaren was hired as director in January this year.
+It'll be Priyanka Chopra's second feature-length venture for 2019, after the upcoming adaptation of Kristin Hannah's novel The Nightingale.
 Her TV credits include Game of Thrones, The Walking Dead, and The X-Files.

+Chris Pratt, star of Avengers: Infinity War and Guardians of the Galaxy, was last seen in Jurassic World: Fallen Kingdom.

 Created by writer A.J.
 Lieberman and illustrator Riley Rossmo, Cowboy Ninja Viking was first published in October 2009 and ran for a total of 10 issues.
 The story follows a counter-intelligence unit created by Dr. Ghislain, who transforms people with multiple personality disorders into agents known as Triplets.
 For instance, Duncan has traits of a cowboy, a ninja and a Viking, hence the title.